 Impact of Community Design Improvements

-• Added more than seven miles of new sidewalks and three miles of bike lanes
+• Added more than nine miles of new sidewalks and three miles of bike lanes

 • More than a dozen businesses relocated to downtown Albert Lea

 • Outdoor dining facilities created by three restaurants